 Our body requires 0 grams of refined sugar, zilch, nada.
 This stuff provides us with a tiny amount of energy and the rest is mainly converted into fat.
 Even if you are a skinny person, this small amount of fat has the ability to start transmitting hormones that may not have an effect now, but could in the future when you try to get rid of them.
-Sugar is like really bad m’kay?
 Netflix has a few good sugar documentaries and the net is loaded with good info.
 If you assume you don’t consume much sugar, start reading labels, its in everything.
-It comes in many names as well.
-This product(a children’s snack) contains 6 types of sugar with an additional sugar alcohol.

-Become a hipster!
-Or wait, no, a hippy!
-Or which ever one uses all natural body care crap and farts around with all that organic nonsense.
 We apply shampoo, an unknown concoction directly to our thinking cap without even thinking about it, ironic.
 Simple stuff like deodorant and toothpaste could have drastic effects on our health, but we’ve been using them forever so we just continue to do so.
-That refreshing sensation of the warm steam in the shower is just the chlorine and fluoride gassing off, providing us with a nice effervescent dose.
+The warm steam of our shower could have chlorine and fluoride gassing off depending on our water source and filters.

 Eating less toxins

-When we blindly shop the grocery store, we’ll end up with products that are based mainly on animal products, ground grass seed(bread, crackers, etc), and sugar.
-Unless the animal products are organic, they are most likely loaded with growth hormones(and similar substances that mess with our hormones) that continue to do their work after we consume them(stop and think about that for a second if you are having issues with weight loss).
+When we blindly shop the grocery store, we’ll end up with products that are based mainly on low quality animal products, “enriched” ground grass seed(bread, crackers, etc), and sugar.
+Unless the animal products are organic, they are most likely loaded with growth hormones(and similar substances that mess with our hormones) which continue to do their work after we consume them(stop and think about that for a second if you are having issues with weight loss).
 Extra hormones from our diet do not play well with our insides, look into the health of animals grown on these hormones, along with the intended weight gain, they also have increased health issues, another reason to avoid eating them.
-Grass seeds(grains) aren’t exactly meant to be eaten by humans, even if they were, we ‘enrich’ them today by adding iron shavings and other crap, I’m not even gonna get into why I think this stuff is added.
-And we already went over sugar.
-This pretty much leaves us with organic meat and fresh and frozen veggies, also known as food.
-And by cutting out all the unhealthy nonsense we just learned about, we should have plenty of money for our newly found food.

-That is step 1, eat food that adds to your health, instead of junk that takes away from it.
+That is step 1, eat food that adds to our health, instead of junk that takes away from it.
 Although this concept may be easy to grasp, it includes difficulties such as learning how to store and cook this new fangled food stuff.
-Another tough one is killing your sugar dragon, some studies suggest sugar is as addictive as cocaine.
-Depending how much sugar you consume regularly, killing your dragon may be intense and include some interesting detox effects(warn your household if you decide to cut the sugar, maybe even attempt getting them to quit this drug at the same time).
+Another tough one is killing our sugar dragon, some studies suggest sugar is as addictive as cocaine.
+Depending how much sugar we consume regularly, killing our dragon may be intense and include some interesting detox effects(warn your household if you decide to cut the sugar, maybe even attempt getting others to quit this drug at the same time).
 But, this experience can also be a great one.
 I’ve enjoyed many extra hours with my wife as we’ve explored this awesome world of real food.

 Give it some time, its been how many years eating who knows what?